robvanbentem/espmake/README.md

 #### Into

-ESP8266 buildbox based on Ubuntu 16.04 with the esp-open-sdk toolchain.
-See https://github.com/pfalcon/esp-open-sdk for more info.
+ESP8266 buildbox based on Ubuntu 16.04 with the esp-open-sdk toolchain and the Sming framework.
+See https://github.com/pfalcon/esp-open-sdk and https://github.com/SmingHub/Sming for more info.

 #### How to build and run